jaun959/UtilityHub/README.md

 ### PDF Tools
 1.  **PDF Merger**: Combine multiple PDF documents into one single PDF file.
 2.  **PDF Splitter**: Split a PDF document into multiple smaller PDF files by pages or ranges.
-3.  **PDF to Image Converter**: Convert PDF pages into various image file formats.
-4.  **PDF to Word Converter**: Convert PDF documents to editable Word files (text extraction).
+3.  **PDF Compressor**: Reduce the file size of your PDF documents.
+4.  **PDF Password Protector/Remover**: Add or remove passwords from PDF documents.

+4.  **Text to PDF Generator**: Convert plain text content into a PDF document.
 5.  **PDF to Excel Converter**: Convert PDF tables and data into Excel spreadsheets (text extraction).
-6.  **Text to PDF Generator**: Convert plain text content into a PDF document.
+6.
-7.  **Excel to PDF Converter**: Convert Excel spreadsheets (.xlsx, .csv) into PDF format.
+7.  **PDF to Excel Converter**: Convert PDF into Excel spreadsheets format.
 8.  **PDF to Text Converter**: Extract all text content from PDF documents.
 9. **PDF Rotator**: Rotate pages within a PDF document by 90, 180, or 270 degrees.